Signaling of the New York City Subway: Canarsie Line CBTC

 The Canarsie Line, on which the L service runs, was chosen for CBTC pilot testing because it is a self-contained line that does not operate in conjunction with other subway lines in the New York City subway system.
 The 10-mile length of the Canarsie Line is also shorter than the majority of other subway lines.
 As a result, the signaling requirements and complexity of implementing CBTC are easier to install and test than the more complicated subway lines that have junctions and share trackage with other lines.
-Siemens Transportation Systems built the CBTC system on the Canarsie line.
+Siemens Transportation Systems built the CBTC system on the Canarsie Line.

 The CBTC project was first proposed in 1994 and approved by the MTA in 1997.
 Installation of the signal system was begun in 2000.
 Initial testing began in 2004, and installation was mostly completed by December 2006, with all CBTC-equipped R143 subway cars in service by that date.
 Due to an unexpected ridership increase on the Canarsie Line, the MTA ordered more R160 cars and these were put into service in 2010.
 This enabled the agency to operate up to 20 trains per hour up from the May 2007 service level of 15 trains per hour, an achievement that would not be possible without the CBTC technology or a redesign of the previous automatic block signal system.
 The R143s and R160s both use Trainguard MT CBTC, supplied by Siemens.
 In the 2015–2019 Capital Program, funding was provided for three more electrical substations for the line so service could be increased from 20 to 22 trains per hour.
 Also included in the Capital Program is the installation of automatic signals on the line to facilitate the movement of work trains between interlockings.
+By 2025, the original CBTC equipment was nearing the end of its 25-year useful life, and the original CBTC system's computer servers, radios, and software were planned to be upgraded.